 Motion Analysis Research Center (MARC)

 The Motion Analysis Research Center, or MARC, located in Samuel Merritt University’s Health Education Center, is a state of the art laboratory designed to advance the study of human movement in education, research, and patient care.
-Opened in late 2013, the 2,000-square-foot facility is the only motion laboratory in the Bay Area shared by healthcare experts from a variety of disciplines to study human movement and performance.
+The 2,000-square-foot facility is the only motion laboratory in the Bay Area shared by healthcare experts from a variety of disciplines to study human movement and performance.
 SMU faculty and students use the MARC to develop evidence-based strategies to treat patients, alleviate pain, and improve the human condition.

 The MARC is equipped with equipment for measuring three-dimensional motion, forces, pressures, balance, and muscle function.
 It supports the University’s teaching programs along with faculty and student research.